 Place lime pieces and sugar in a heavy rocks glass.
-Muddle to juice the lime and abrade the lime peel with the sugar.
-This releases the fragrant oil in the peel.
-Stir for a good minute to dissolve most or all of the sugar.
-Fill with crushed ice and cachaca and stir to combine.
+Muddle to juice the lime, abrade the lime peel and dissolve the sugar.
+Fill with ice and cachaca and stir to combine.
 No garnish.

 |Prep Time||2 minutes|